kydoz/basic-french-interpreted-programming-language/README.md

 # Academic Interpreted Programming Language

 An Interpreted Programming Language I worked on during my undergraduate studies (with an experimental "compiled" mode, more on that [here](https://github.com/kydoz/academic-interpreted-programming-language/blob/main/comp.md)).
-Nowadays I primarily work on this afore mentioned compiled mode and the overall robustness of the program.
+Nowadays I primarily work on the afore mentioned compiled mode and the overall robustness of the program.

 ## Setup